 Dentists and patients alike both enjoy dental discount plans because it eliminates added steps like processing insurance claims and waiting periods on reimbursement checks.
 Not to mention the frustration of finding out a procedure is denied or not covered at all.

 You typically pay an annual membership to join most of the best dental savings plans, or you can opt for a small monthly fee instead.
 Typically, the cost to join is less than a traditional dental insurance plan.
-In other words, it’s cheaper to sign up for one of the best dental discount plans instead of purchasing a solo insurance policy.
+In other words, it’s cheaper to sign up for one of the best dental discount plans instead of purchasing a solo, traditional dental insurance policy.

 Dental Discount Plans vs. Dental Insurance